anzu-3278/AoE2-Theorycrafting/Civilizations/Template.md

    - Note
    - ...
  - ...
+ - Monastery, if different from architecture set
+ - Monk
  - If Architecture Set is not a currently existing one, note on design, aesthetic, distinctiveness and recognizability
  - ...